 By the time the last day comes, the students are becoming more familiar with the plot, and they’re able to read with ease.
 Students reread and add any additional text marks for content they may have overlooked.
 The post reading activity is a response to reading writing prompt, so students use what they’ve read as part of their story or essay.

 I have completed approximately fifteen scripts for the upper grades, and this summer, I created a few for younger readers for mixed ability pairs.
-To preview them, just click the images below.
+To preview them, just click the listings below or visit my Teachers Pay Teachers store HERE.

 Until next time…